-What I AM going to argue is that you should consider decreasing your consumption of artificial sweeteners and, if possible, eliminating them from your diet.
+What we may suggest is why you might want to consider decreasing your consumption of artificial sweeteners, or at least why you should have a greater understanding of these!
 Not because you should be scared about them leading to your early death but because there are far better options out there.
 And because your purchasing decisions should not be driven by fear, by deceptive marketing, or by a simple lack information.
 Your purchasing decisions should be driven by a clear understanding of what it is that you’re buying and ultimately choosing to ingest.

 FEAR OF THE TOOTH

 If you ask people why they choose to buy products containing artificial sweeteners, many will tell you that they have a FIERCE sweet tooth.
 They’ll tell you that, without sweeteners, they’d succumb to sugar: the ultimate bad guy in the world of healthy eating.
 To them, sweeteners are something that they NEED in order to ‘appease’ their menacing sweet tooth and keep their cravings – and the pounds – at bay.